trankimtung/aws-llmops-workshop/docs/part-01/50-building-a-cicd-pipeline.md

 4. Using the AWS Management Console, refresh the CodeCommit Repository page.
 You'll now see that the repository is populated with the source code.
 With the code now stored in a repository and integrated into a CI/CD Pipeline, any modifications will initiate a pipeline execution.

 5. In the AWS console, search for, and click on the `CodePipeline` service.
 Notice that now instead of `Failed`, the most recent execution is `In progress`.
 The code pipeline is now able to execute the stages you built in the `toolchain.py` file.
 When any modifications are made to the source code, regardless of whether to the components, infrastructure stack, toolchain stack, or other files, the toolchain is automatically updated and the pipeline is re-executed.
-At each stage, the pipeline checks to see if the changes affected the current stage, and if it does, automatically makes the necessary changes.
+At each stage, the pipeline checks to see if the changes affecting the current stage, and if it does, automatically makes the necessary changes.
 This is the self-mutating piece of the pipeline.
 You can now see a visual of the QA and Prod stages that you added to the pipeline.

-6. Wait for the pipeline to finish.
+6. Wait for the pipeline to complete.

 > Note: The CI/CD pipeline execution should take approximately 20 minutes to complete.